 Efficacy questions about Sinovac Biotech’s Covid-19 vaccine are rising as shots are shipped to countries across the developing world for mass inoculation campaigns.

 Indonesia has joined Brazil in revising downwards earlier estimates of the Sinovac-produced CoronaVac’s effectiveness after reviewing findings from final-stage clinical trials.

 Indonesia’s state-owned drugmaker Bio Farma, a party to the trials, said last December that CoronaVac was as much as 97% effective when the nation took delivery of the first consignment of 1.2 million doses.

 As questions were raised about the Chinese drug’s high efficacy rate, Sinovac clarified that the figure actually referred to the positive conversion rate of serum antibodies found among trial participants.

 On January 11, while green-lighting the emergency use of the Sinovac vaccine for at-risk groups as soon as this week, Indonesia’s Food and Drug Authority revealed a 65.3% efficacy rate, compiled from the latest trials in Bandung involving 1,620 volunteers.

 Penny Lukito, the chief of the Indonesia Food and Drug Monitoring Agency, said Sinovac’s CoronaVac had been cleared for emergency use after authorities reviewed preliminary local trial data, as well as those from Brazil and Turkey.

-Indonesian President Joko Widodo took a dose of the Sinovac-produced vaccine as part of his nationwide drive to convince people to get shots.
+Indonesian President Joko Widodo took a dose of the Sinovac vaccine as part of his nationwide drive to drum up awareness and convince people to get shots.